mi0zdemir/mi0zdemir/README.md

 ### Hi there 👋 You can call me Mi!

-- 🌱 I’m currently learning with MIT XPro - WOmen's Cohort
+- 🌱 I’m currently learning with MIT XPro - Women's Cohort
 - 😄 Pronouns: She/Her